vaibhav-raj/SD2-Sheet/javascript-basics/delightree_culture.md

 ## Q15.
 What is your biggest strength?

-My biggest strength is that I can clearly visualize how the backend system behaves in real time.
-Even after I find and fix an issue, I think through the whole flow — how the data moves, where it could break, and what the root cause really is.
+My biggest strength is that I stay self-motivated and always push myself to solve problems fully.
+I can clearly visualize how the backend system behaves in real time — how the data flows, where it might break, and what the real root cause is.

-This helps me debug faster, find the actual problem instead of just the symptom, and make sure the issue doesn’t come back.
+This helps me debug faster, avoid quick temporary fixes, and stay reliable even when working independently.

 ## Q16.
 Do you have any weaknesses?

-One weakness I have is that even after I solve an issue, I keep thinking about it and how I can improve the solution.
+One weakness I have is that even after I fix an issue or finish a feature, my mind keeps going back to it.
+I keep thinking about how I could make it better or more efficient.
 It comes from wanting to do things really well.

-I’m learning to balance it by finishing what’s needed first and then improving it later when there’s time.
+I’m learning to balance that by finishing what’s needed first and then improving things later when there’s time.

 ## Q17.
 Tell us about a conflict or disagreement and how you resolved it.
 In my previous company, I had a disagreement with my team lead about an API that generated certificates.
 The API was slow because we were returning the certificate as a Base64 string in the response.